-The Difference Between Animal Handling Biosafety Cabinets and Animal Transfer Stations
+Operation & Design Fundamentals of Animal Handling Biosafety Cabinets and Animal Transfer Stations (ATSs) to Ensure Safety in Vivarium.

 To maintain the safety of both lab personnel and the animals they are working with, it is crucial that only purpose-built equipment is used.
 This precaution is important due to potential contaminants spreading to the animals in the vivarium.
 Certain measures must be taken to remove contaminants within vivarium applications.
 Staff members wearing PPE (personal protection equipment) as well as other safety measures are all important.
 Knowing the individual needs of your staff members and applications are also important.
 Implementing proper measures can help save resources and research if the correct equipment is being used.
 This is why it is important to understand the use and differences of Animal Handling Biosafety Cabinets and Animal Transfer Stations.